leaherb/Seattle-Collisions/README.md

 The [Seattle Collisions](https://data-seattlecitygis.opendata.arcgis.com/datasets/collisions) dataset is a compilation of over 200,000 collision reports created by Seattle Police Department (SPD) that were then recorded by Seattle Department of Transportation (SDOT), starting in 2004 and updated regularly.

 ## Project Status
 This project a work in progress.
-The R method is actively being refined and will act as the standard against which the Python, SQL and Tableau modules will be developed.
+The R method is actively being refined and will act as the standard against which the Python, SQL, Excel, and Tableau modules will be developed.

 ## How to Contribute